UTS-eResearch/data_directory_cataloger/examples/README_example.md

     $ ./write_readmes.py /shared/opt

-Each of the top level directories below here now contains a README.yaml file.
+Each of the top level directories now contains a README.yaml file.

 ## The README.yaml files under `/shared/opt/`